Maudy Ayunda: 2021–2022: Losmen Bu Broto and The Hidden Tapes: Vol. 1

-In 2021, Ayunda received recognition and was included in Forbes Asia's 30 Under 30 - Entertainment and Sports.
+In 2021, Ayunda received recognition and was included in Forbes Asia's 30 Under 30 – Entertainment and Sports.

 Aside from her creative pursuits, Ayunda is also committed to her advocacy work.
 In 2022, Ayunda was appointed as the Spokesperson for the G20 Indonesia Presidency.
 This decision came as an effort to represent more Indonesian youths on global platforms.
 Throughout the presidency, Ayunda participated in several discussions focused on education, women and youth empowerment and sustainable development, reinforcing the importance of young people's voices in the decision-making processes.

-During 2022, Ayunda expanded her digital presence and connected with a broader audience through her very own personal YouTube channel.
-Blending entertainment and educational content, Ayunda uses this channel to foster a sense of community and encourage honest and vulnerable dialogues among her viewers.
-The channel offers multiple programs such as Booklist (a book review series), Ayunda's thoughts (candid discussions about important issues), Buka Kartu (a fun spin on Q&A podcast) and vlogs (glimpses of her daily and work life).
+In 2022, Ayunda expanded her digital presence and connected with a broader audience through her YouTube channel.
+Blending entertainment and educational content, Ayunda uses this channel to encourage dialogues among her viewers.
+The channel offers multiple programs such as Booklist (a book review series), Ayunda's thoughts (discussions about important issues), Buka Kartu (a spin on Q&A podcast) and vlogs (glimpses of her daily and work life).

-2023 – present: From This Island & Pada Suatu Hari
+2023–present: From This Island & Pada Suatu Hari

 In 2023, Ayunda brought back her Mentorship & Scholarship Program in full force.
 Established in 2018 as part of her foundation, the program aims to empower Indonesian youths and create a community of passionate change-makers that can create impactful ripples for Indonesia.
 With 32 people in the cohort, Ayunda held a series of workshops dissecting the topics of Mindset for Success, Strategic Storytelling, Building Mental Resilience, Productivity Tools and Frameworks and many more.
 In addition to the mentoring, Ayunda also offered tuition and project scholarships to selected mentees in hopes of creating that ripple effect in their respective spaces.